SAFEGUARDING YOUR PAYMENTS

 Kerala is not a ‘dry’ state but alcohol sales are restricted.
 Government approved shops and a few hotels in most large towns sell most varieties of alcohol.
 Queuing for alcohol at these shops is common and it can be expensive to buy branded spirits if available at all, although beer is relatively inexpensive.

-Indian wine is exorbitant and not to Western tastes.
+Indian wine is a rarity and very expensive though becoming more common.
 This means that when we eat out, in many restaurants you will not be able to buy alcohol to accompany your meal.
 Mysore on the other hand, in Karnataka has no such restrictions and alcohol is available in most restaurants although women drinking alcohol in public can be frowned upon in some areas.

 We recommend that you visit your doctor to discuss your trip at least three months before you travel if possible.
 They will have the up-to-date information on vaccinations and be aware of any personal health issues you may have that need to be considered.
 If you’re travelling from the UK, for any vaccinations not covered by the NHS, we recommend https://www.nomadtravel.co.uk/ for all your vaccinations, advice and anti-mosquito products.
 Please check on current health requirements for travel to India in consideration of the Covid19 pandemic at https://www.gov.uk/foreign-travel-advice